-Like tea storage, coffee storage is rife with misconceptions and poor practices.
+Chances are good that your coffee storage methods could be improved.
 Here are the fast facts on how to store coffee beans and ground coffee correctly for maximum freshness and flavor.

 What to Avoid in Coffee Storage

 Coffee does best in a dry, airtight container.
 When choosing a container and location for your favorite blend, be sure avoid air, moisture, heat, and light.

 While convenience is key (who wants to go hunting for their coffee at 6 a.m.?), you'll also want to be sure to store your coffee in a location that will keep it fresh and flavorful.

 With that in mind:

 - Cool, dark, dry places (such as pantries and cabinets) are best for coffee storage.

 - Fridges and freezers should be avoided because they are moist.